argonautproject/us-core-patient-data-feed/spec.md

   </tbody>
 </table>

-> **Note**: The `update` trigger does not fire for every FHIR-visible change.
-It is reserved for clinically significant updates as defined in section 4.1.
+> **Note**: The `update` trigger might not fire for every FHIR-visible change.
+See descriptions in section 4.1.

-> **Note**: For information on how additional resources can be supported in this topic, see please refer to the [Futures](futures.md) page.
+> **Note**: Servers MAY support additional resources beyond those listed in this table.
+Preliminary guidance for supporting additional resources is provided in the [Additional Resources](additionalresources.md) page.

 ## 4. Triggering Events and Notifications